 Time to take action now.
 Consider reviewing one of your projects, maybe one that you feel the scope is out of control.
 Here are some steps you can take to improve the health of this project:

-- Identify project scope risks.
-What are the uncertain scope events or conditions that may result in positive or negative impacts to your project objectives.
+• Identify project scope risks.
+What uncertain scope events or conditions may positively or negatively impact your project objectives?
 Develop risk response plans for the most significant risks.